Real estate SEO: a basic guide for teams and brokerages

 Focus on:

-• Consistent name, address, and phone number (NAP) across the web
+- Consistent name, address, and phone (NAP) across the web

-• A filled-out services section that matches your actual offerings
+- A filled-out services section that reflects what you offer

 Citations: boring, but effective

 Citations are just consistent mentions of your NAP across directories and platforms.
-They help Google feel confident that your business is real and located where you say it is.
+They help search engines feel confident your business is real and located where you say it is.

-A practical rule is not to chase 200 directories – get the top ones right, then clean inconsistencies.
+Practical rule: don’t chase 200 directories.
+Get the top ones right, then clean inconsistencies.

 Reviews: build an engine, not a one-off ask